Familial colorectal cancer

 - >20 adenomas in the large bowel

-Use existing risk criteria to identify families at increased risk of an inherited CRC syndrome (high risk), or individuals who may require additional screening or chemoprevention (moderately increased risk).1
+Use existing risk criteria to identify families at increased risk of an inherited CRC syndrome (high risk), or individuals who may require additional screening or chemoprevention.

 Family cancer clinics will assess individual risk to determine the utility of genetic testing for Lynch syndrome or FAP.
-As new genetic variants predisposing to CRC are identified, these new variants may be offered as part of a panel of genetic tests through family cancer clinics.1
+As new genes in which pathogenic variants predispose to CRC are identified, testing of these new genes may be offered as part of a panel of genetic tests through family cancer clinics.

 When should I refer?

 The recommended CRC screening strategy and different individual risk categories are outlined in The Royal Australian College of General Practitioners’ (RACGP’s) 2016 Guidelines for preventive activities in general practice (Red Book) and The Cancer Council Australian Clinical Practice Guidelines for the Prevention, Early Detection and Management of Colorectal Cancer.

 Individuals at increased risk for CRC should be encouraged to: